ShipSoft/FairShip/field/README.md

 ```

 where BPeak is the peak of the magnetic field (in Tesla), zMiddle is
-the z location of the centre of the field (cm), orientInt is an integer
+the global z location of the centre of the field (cm), orientInt is an integer
 to specify if the field is aligned either along the x (2) or y (1) axes
 (Bz = 0 always), and tubeRad is the radius of the tube (cm) inside the
 region which specifies the extent of the field (for Bx).

 6) [Composite](ShipCompField.h)